How Often Does Lifting & Hoisting Equipment Need to be Tested?

 January 5th, 2022

 LOLER stands for the Lifting Operations and Lifting Equipment Regulations.
-LOLER is specifically designed to ensure that all equipment used in lifting operations has been properly maintained by a competent person, ensuring it’s safe enough to use on site.
-It incorporates the initial risk assessment of any lifting equipment and the regular maintenance.
+LOLER is specifically designed to ensure that all equipment used in lifting operations has been properly maintained by a competent person, ensuring it is safe enough to use on site.
+It incorporates the initial risk assessment of any lifting equipment and the regular maintenance, as well as things like lifting equipment testing frequency.

 The responsibility falls on the workplace to ensure that the equipment is in good working order.
 Tests should be carried out at regular intervals.
 Many companies go for every six months, although some opt for more regular tests.
 Annual tests are a bare minimum.
-Six-monthly tests are a minimum if you are lifting people.
+Six-monthly tests are a minimum if you are lifting people, this added lifting testing frequency for lifts that carry people is to help to keep staff and visitors in your workplace safe at all times.
+Of course, lift maintenance and repair are often a matter of operational emergency too.

 PUWER stands for the Provision and Use of Work Equipment Regulations.
 PUWER is a legal requirement that ensures all equipment used in work has been properly maintained, including lifting equipment.